Generic name: mometasone furoate

 In reproductive studies in rats, impairment of fertility was not produced by subcutaneous doses up to 15 mcg/kg (approximately 8 times the MRHD on an AUC basis).

-The safety and efficacy of the Sinuva Sinus Implant was evaluated in 400 patients, 18 years of age and older, with nasal polyps and a history of ethmoid sinus surgery.
-The development program included a trial of 6 months duration (Study 1: NCT01732536) and another trial of 90 days duration (Study 2: NCT02291549).
+The Sinuva Sinus Implant was evaluated in 450 patients, 18 years of age and older, with nasal polyps and a history of ethmoid sinus surgery.
+The development program included a trial of 6 months duration (Study 1: NCT01732536), another trial of 90 days duration (Study 2: NCT02291549), and a repeat placement study of 1-year duration (Study 3: NCT03358329) [see Adverse Reactions (6.1)].
 The efficacy of Sinuva Sinus Implant is based primarily on Study 2 as described below.

 Study 2 was a randomized, controlled, single-blind, multicenter (all sites were in the US) study with 300 patients: 201 patients were assigned to the treatment group and underwent bilateral placement of the Sinuva Sinus Implants in the ethmoid sinuses.
 The remaining 99 patients were assigned to the control group and underwent a placebo (sham) procedure, consisting of advancement of the Delivery System with the Sinuva Sinus Implant into the ethmoid sinuses, followed by removal of the Delivery System without deployment of the Sinuva Sinus Implant.
 The Implants were removed by Day 60 to allow blinded grading at Day 90.
 All patients [treatment (T) and control (C) groups] were required to use a mometasone furoate nasal spray once daily (200 mcg of mometasone furoate) through Day 90.

 - Change from baseline to Day 30 in Nasal Obstruction/Congestion score, as determined by patients using a daily diary; and